Home » Amb-audit

 - The committee shall consist of a minimum of two outside directors of the Company.
-The committee currently consists of Thomas Corsiglia, who acts as chairman, as well as Donald Harle.
+The committee currently consists of Thomas Corsiglia, who acts as chairman, Dana Dumezich, Donald Harle, and Kenneth Reed.
 All members must be able to read and understand financial statements.
 In addition, if required by applicable OTC Bulletin Board or other regulations, at least one member shall have past employment experience in finance or accounting, requisite professional certifications in accounting, or any other comparable experience, training or background which results in such member's financial sophistication (including being or having been a chief executive officer, chief financial officer or other senior officer with financial oversight responsibilities).

 - All members of the committee must be free from any relationship with the Company which would interfere with their independent judgement.
 Other than in his or her capacity as a member of the board of directors or any committee thereof, no audit committee member shall accept directly or indirectly any financial consulting or advisory fee from the Company or any subsidiary.
 All audit committee members must comply with all applicable independence requirements of the OTC Bulletin Board.

 - The committee shall meet at least four times a year and more frequently as circumstances require.
 The timing of meetings shall be determined by the committee.
 However, at least once per year, the committee shall have private meetings with each of the Company's independent public auditing firm, management and the internal auditor.

 - One member of the committee shall be appointed as chairman.
 The chairman shall be responsible for leadership of the committee, including scheduling and presiding over meetings, preparing agendas, and making regular reports to the board.
 The chairman will also maintain liaison as needed with the Company's CEO, CFO, the lead partner of its independent public auditing firm, the internal auditor and the general counsel.